sjbrown/misc_work/deckahedron/foundation.md

   * ✗: the attempt was a failure
   * ✔: the attempt was a success
   * ✔✔ : the attempt was an unconditional success
+ 6. The Storyteller then interprets the result.

+The interpretation by the Storyteller is the key final step.
+It's the Storyteller's job to take the result from the Deckahedron and turn it into narrative.
+Maybe that means seeing a ✗✗ and declaring that the character not only failed, but also injured themselves or alerted their foes and gave away their position.
+The Storyteller should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then as "What do you do?"